Pretisy/DragonCraft-Z-Black-Star/README.md

 Experience the healing power of Senzu Beans with three unique types: Lesser, Greater, & Dark, which will allow you to choose the extent of your recovery.

 - **More Consumables:**
-Introducing new consumables such as Candy, Ultra Divine Water, A La Planetaise, & Pudding.
+Introducing new consumables such as Candy, Ultra Divine Water, A La Planetaise, Pudding, Ensenji, & Fruit of the Tree of Might variants.
 These consumables bring a variety of effects to enhance gameplay.
-These effects includes Regeneration, Instant Health, Resistance, & even Poison!
+These effects includes Regeneration, Instant Health, Resistance, & even Poison once consumed!

 - **Colored Blocks:**
 14 new vibrant solid-colored blocks!